HRG-OFFICIAL/Android-Secure-Calculator/README.md

-# Android Calculator
+# Android Calculator with Security Features

-A modern, feature-rich calculator application for Android devices with a clean interface and powerful computation capabilities.
+A modern, feature-rich calculator application for Android devices with comprehensive security protection and anti-debugging capabilities.

-## ✨ Features
+## Features

+### Calculator Features
 - **Basic Arithmetic**: Addition, subtraction, multiplication, and division
 - **Scientific Functions**: Trigonometric functions, logarithms, exponentials, and more
 - **Multiple Themes**: Light, dark, and AMOLED themes with Material Design 3 support